When buying an ionic air purifier (also known as an air ionizer) it’s natural for you to question if these products are safe to be around.

 Most ionic air purifiers (ionizers) are completely safe and not bad for your health.
 They emit negative ions into the air as a way to clean it which is harmless to you.
 They’re often confused with ozone generators which emit high levels of ozone that can be bad for health.

-If you’re looking for a cheap ionic air purifier that’s safe to use, you can find our recommendations of the top air ionizers on this page.
+If you’re looking for a cheap ionic air purifier that’s safe to use, you can find our recommendations for the best ionizer air purifiers here.

 A More Detailed Answer: